isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/quantum-computation/quantum-computation.typ

     + Repeat the above steps $O(log abs(G))$ times.
 ]
 #theorem("Correctness of Quantum HSP Solver")[
-    The quantum HSP solver algorithm solves the hidden subgroup problem for finite abelian groups with high probability.
+    The quantum HSP solver algorithm solves the @prb:hsp for finite abelian groups with high probability.
 ]
 #proof[
-    Query $U_f$ on the state gives $
+    Querying $U_f$ on the state gives $
         1/sqrt(abs(G)) sum_(g in G) ket(g) ket(f(g))
     $ Upon measurement of the output register, we obtain a uniformly random value $f(g_0)$ from $f(G)$, and the state collapses to a *coset state* $ ket(g_0 + K) = 1/sqrt(abs(K)) sum_(k in K) ket(g_0 + k).